isom17/InstaCartAnalysis/README.md

 # InstaCartAnalysis
-As an analyst at a  Instacart, I'm diving into our sales data to uncover hidden patterns.
-My goal: refine our market segmentation strategies by conducting thorough exploratory analysis.
-Stay tuned for insights that could redefine our approach and drive even better sales.
+As an analyst for a mock company, Instacart, I'm diving into their sales data to uncover hidden patterns.
+My goal: refine their market segmentation strategies by conducting thorough exploratory analysis with Python.
+Stay tuned for insights that could redefine their approach and drive even better sales.